kaladivo/Renew-auth-with-webpack-dev-server---Issue/readme.md

-this repository was created for auth0 ticket.
+This repository was created for auth0 ticket.

 To run this app you should follow these steps:
 - execute `yarn install`